 2. Hattie B’s

 White meat, dark meat, legs, wings, thighs, and more — Hattie B’s serves it all up with the heat level of your choice.
-Note the hottest one is affectionately called “shut the cluck up!”
+Note the hottest one is affectionately called “Shut the cluck up!”
 Choose to enjoy your chicken as a platter with a selection of sides, such as coleslaw, black-eyed peas, or baked beans, or go all out and get the dirty bird fries.
 These are crinkle-cut fries topped with pimento mac and cheese, dark meat chicken tenders, special sauce, and pickles.

 Pro Tip: The Old Town Trolley Tour is an excellent way to see and learn about Nashville, and it has a stop near Hattie B’s.
-Since the trolley tour is a hop-on, hop-off experience, you can get off at this stop, have lunch, then hop back on when you’re done.
+Since the trolley tour is a hop-on, hop-off experience, you can get off at this stop, have lunch, and then hop back on when you’re done.

 3. Loveless Cafe

 A hard-to-miss neon sign welcomes you to this otherwise unassuming restaurant off Highway 100, just south of Nashville.
 Husband and wife Lon and Annie Loveless started the Loveless Cafe in the early 1950s as a motel/restaurant combination.
-Weary travelers would eat delicious homemade biscuits and fried chicken before getting some rest.
+Weary travelers would eat delicious homemade biscuits and chicken fries before getting some rest.

 Pro Tip: Loveless Cafe sits at one of the entrances to the Natchez Trace Parkway — a scenic road that stretches from Nashville to Natchez, Mississippi.
 Fuel up before a day of sightseeing.